mcneel/compute.rhino3d/docs/deploy.md

 # Deploying Rhino Compute

-This is a short guide to deploying Compute to a server or virtual machine.
-For setting up Compute locally for development and testing, see [develop.md](develop.md).
+This is a short guide to deploying Compute to a server environment.
+To run Compute locally for development and testing, see [develop.md](develop.md).

 1. Set up Core-Hour Billing
-2. Prepare Windows
+2. Prepare Windows Server
 3. Install Rhino and Compute
 4. Verify Compute and license usage

 ## 1. Set up Core-Hour Billing

+Core-hour billing is required when running Rhino on a Windows Server-based operating system.

 1. Go to the [Licenses Portal](https://www.rhino3d.com/licenses?_forceEmpty=true) (Login to your Rhino account if prompted).
 2. Click _Create New Team_ and create a team to use for your compute project.